 This subject offers a foundation in compound interest theory which underpins a number of common financial calculations.
 This theoretical knowledge is supplemented with application to a variety of valuation and investment decisions.
 An introduction to simple stochastic models is also provided.

 |Faculty||Bond Business School|

-5. Use discounted cash flow techniques to perform project appraisal and capital budgeting.
+1. Use discounted cash flow techniques to calculate home loan repayment schedule, perform project appraisal and determine capital budgeting requirements.

-6. Understand the investment and risk characteristics of a variety of investment assets
+2. Explain the investment and risk characteristics of a variety of investment assets.

-9. Demonstrate an understanding of simple stochastic models for investment returns
+5. Apply probability rules and concepts relating to discrete and continuous random variables.
+Demonstrate an understanding of simple stochastic models for investment returns.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.

 Assumed Prior Learning (or equivalent):

 Possess demonstrable knowledge in elementary probability theory, statistics, elementary calculus and linear algebra to the level of a unit such as STAT11-112 Quantitative Methods.